JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 You’ve also learned what are Bessel functions and how the partials in FM synthesis follow the Bessel functions in their amplitude with increasing modulation index.

 You’ve learned what is the modulation index and how to use it to control the bandwidth of FM spectra.

-We’ve looked at how to depict various FM setups and we’ve also listened to a few sounds generated with FM.

 Finally, we have mentioned various extensions to the simple FM technique.